Tuesday, 30 April 2019

 It’s quite difficult for me to lower Grandma down her front steps in her wheelchair; Grandma is not heavy but her wheelchair is, and I’m always worried that I will slip or fall just as I’m negotiating the bigger of the two steps.
 Assisting her to walk down the steps is no longer an option, not by myself anyway.
 So I contacted Social Work with a view to installing a ramp.
 The social worker who came round to assess the situation yesterday was absolutely lovely, but our situation is apparently not desperate enough to qualify and even if we were she explained that the council ramps are very substantial and bulky.
 However she suggested that she might be able to find a different kind of ramp, and Grandma told me that she came back later in the afternoon and Grandma could see her measuring the steps.
 So I’m hopeful.

-Today David was studying hard - at least he was trying to, but I kept disturbing him with drinks, food and chat.
-Even the cats were disturbing him by climbing all over him.
-He has decided to head back to Dundee tomorrow s that he can get back to studying properly at the University library, and I totally understand that.
+Today Davie was studying hard and has decided to head back to Dundee tomorrow so that he can get back to studying at the University library.

 Breaking the News in Hamilton